Welcome, budgeters and savvy savers!

 - Food & Drinks: This sinking fund will cover any meals and drinks during your travels.

-- A rental vehicle: This sinking fund will cover a rental vehicle if needed for your vacation.
+- Rental vehicle: This sinking fund will cover a rental vehicle if needed for your vacation.

 - Souvenirs: Use this sinking fund to buy souvenirs or gifts from your travels.